syncedtoblog/syncedtoblog.github.io/_posts/2020-07-05-Naked-Streets.md

 Barriers between pedestrians and cars were, as with Poynton Square, removed.
 There are some suggestive guidelines for parking spots, but otherwise, pedestrians, cars, and cyclists have the freedom to navigate however they please, and to negotiate with one another to share the space.

 The result was an improvement in the flow of traffic, [reduced conflict rates](https://www.researchgate.net/publication/278189605_Analysis_of_Pedestrian-Vehicle_Traffic_Conflicts_in_Street_Designs_with_Elements_of_Shared_Space) and a [better pedestrian experience](https://discovery.ucl.ac.uk/1541184/1/Karimi_Ruiz-Apilanez%20et%20al.%202017%20Shared%20Space%20Streets%20UDI%20Repository1.pdf).
-The new design highlighted the Road as an attraction in and of itself, rather than merely being a thoroughfare, and the project received a Royal Institute of British Architects (RIBA) award, a European Prize for Urban Public Space Special Mention, and the Civic Trust Award.
+The new design highlighted the road as an attraction in and of itself, rather than merely being a thoroughfare, and the project received a Royal Institute of British Architects (RIBA) award, a European Prize for Urban Public Space Special Mention, and the Civic Trust Award.

 ![_config.yml]({{ site.baseurl }}/images/2020-07-05-Naked-Streets-9.jpg)
 *[&quot;IMGP8940&quot;](https://www.flickr.com/photos/23136508@N00/15449439484) by [mattbuck4950](https://www.flickr.com/photos/23136508@N00)*